hacktuarial/hacktuarial.github.io/resume.md

 * Increase click through rate by 3% using $\epsilon$-greedy bandit
 * Use deep learning to identify similar styles based on images
 * Use K-Medoids, Earth Movers Distance, and Pointwise Mutual Information to make outfit recommendations
-* Write a Flask App to collect quantitative fashion ratings from subject matter experts
+* Write a Flask app to collect quantitative fashion ratings from subject matter experts
 * Set standards for methodology and analysis in A/B testing

 #### Rent the Runway, New York, NY